bhurghundii/bhurghundii.github.io/_articles/4breadcrumb.md

 In terms of actual feature work...
 I have to do things like let you upload high quality / long audio and then playback a thumbnail / sample of it and give you an option to download it later.
 I have been given some really good feedback on layouts and usability too so easy does it.

 In terms of improvements which were not necessary but I wanted to do...
 I regret not picking GraphQL for this and instead opting for REST APIs.
-It became painfully clear
+It became painfully clear later that I needed the flexibility of GraphQL to do things like search and filter.
+I will probably do this later.